getodk/docs/openrosa-http.rst

         <!--...
 Some platform specific response ...-->
     </OpenRosaResponse>

 APIs using this response can then include their namespaced payload inside of the response.
-This response should be handled in a unified way on the client, regardless of the specific submission.
+This response should be handled by the client the same way, regardless of the specific submission.
 That is, any time an OpenRosa response envelope is received, any of its payloads should be parsed properly.

 Any responses included in the envelope that are unrecognized by the client should be ignored without error.